kweeuhree/receipt-processor-challenge/README.md

 - The `alice` package is used for clear and readable middleware chaining.
 - The `uuid` package is used to generate new ids.

+## 🔍 Prerequisites

+- Go 1.22.5
+- Windows, macOS, or Linux operating system

-## Run the Program
+## 🖥️ Run the Program

-- Make sure Go is installed locally.
+- Make sure Go is installed locally;
-- Clone or fork this repository.
+- Clone or fork this repository;
 - In the project folder, run the following command:

 ```sh
  go run ./cmd/web
 ```

+## ▶️ Usage

+- Send a POST request to `/receipts/process` with a body of a receipt to be processed;
+- Receive a JSON response containing unique id of the receipt;
+- Send a GET request to `/receipts/{id}/points`, replacing `{id}` with the id from the previous step;
+- Receive a JSON response containing the calculated points for the receipt.

-## API Specification
+## 💡API Specification

 ### Endpoint: Process Receipts